shoui520/shoui520.github.io/docs/routine.md

 ## Day 1

+Today you'll be:
+   - Learning about how kana is used
+   - Writing out kana
+   - Practicing recalling kana

 ### Stage: Starting kana stage
 The absolute first thing you need to do when you learn Japanese is to learn the kana.
 Kana is short for hiragana and katakana.